What is The Greyhound Protection Act?

-Sometimes, we have pets at the Dakin Pioneer Valley Humane Society who get overlooked.
+Sometimes, we have pets at the Dakin Animal Shelter who get overlooked.

 Maybe they're shy wallflowers.
 Maybe they're adult cats, when everybody's cooing over the kittens.
 Maybe they're special pets in search of a special family, who will be understanding of their individual personalities.